seiyria/Types-of-Mania/README_MOD.txt

 # Types of Mania
 ----------------

-This mod is based off of rollcall's excellent rebalance mod.
-It offers the ability to add a multiplier to modify nearly any enemy stat in the game.
+This mod offers the ability to add a multiplier to modify nearly any enemy stat in the game.

 # Party Builder
 ---------------